KIT-MRT/feature_tracking/README.md

 * feature_tracking: catkin meta-package

 # Note
-* For useage you have to use libviso2 version from https://github.com/KIT-MRT/viso2
+* You have to have libviso2 version from https://github.com/KIT-MRT/viso2 in your catkin workspace.